-- If your only income in 2010 was from your Peace Corps service, you are not required to file a federal tax return.
+- If your only income in 2013 was from your Peace Corps service, you are not required to file a federal tax return.
 Every state makes its own rules for who must file.
-Check your state's website for more information. - You may choose to file a return to claim the Making Work Pay Credit.
-It's part of the current economic stimulus plan.
-The credit is equal to 6.2% of your wages.
-For a typical full-year Volunteer, the value of the credit is approximately \$250.
-The maximum credit is \$400. - You should file your return by April 18, 2011.
-If you are living overseas on April 15, 2011, you have until June 15, 2011 to file and pay your taxes, but you must include a statement that you live outside the US and your primary place of business or post of duty is outside the US.
+Check your state's website for more information. - You should file your return by April 15, 2014.
+If you are living overseas on April 15, 2014, you have until June 15, 2014 to file and pay your taxes, but you must include a statement that you live outside the US and your primary place of business or post of duty is outside the US.
 If you are receiving a refund, you have three years to file your return and claim your refund.
-Late filing and late payment penalties only apply to those who owe taxes. - The 2010 W-2 shows only the readjustment allowance earned monthly from December 1, 2009 November 30, 2010.
-This is what is reported on the tax return, not the actual payment of this allowance after a Volunteer's close of service. - Your Peace Corps W-2 does not contain all the information you need to file your return.
-In addition to the W-2 amounts, you will need to calculate your taxable living and leave allowances.
-On the website, you will find a taxable allowances calculator spreadsheet to help you with this.
-Once you have calculated your total taxable Peace Corps income, follow the instructions in the calculator to complete the Substitute W-2 form and use that to file your return on paper.
-The substitute W-2 replaces the W-2 you received from Peace Corps.
-Do not attach both to your return.
-If you are using tax software, the program should include this form.
-If you are using TurboTax, there are special instructions.
-You can find a link to these instructions in the Peace Corps Tax Guide. - If your name or Social Security number is incorrect on your Peace Corps W-2, cross out the error and write in the correction.
+Late filing and late payment penalties only apply to those who owe taxes. - The 2013 W-2 includes five types of taxable allowance earnings; the readjustment allowance earned monthly, the taxable portion of your living allowance, leave allowance, any special leave payments received, and walkaround allowances received between December 1, 2012 and November 30, 2013.
+This is what is reported on the tax return, not the actual payment of this allowance after a Volunteer's close of service. - If your name or Social Security number is incorrect on your Peace Corps W-2, cross out the error and write in the correction.
 You can still submit the W-2 with a marked correction to the IRS; you do not need a new W-2 issued by Peace Corps.
 You may not correct any dollar amounts on the W-2. - You can file on paper or use tax software.
 You may use the 1040EZ, 1040A, or 1040 to complete your return.
 Go to www.irs.gov to get tax forms and instructions.
 The IRS has a Free File program that you may want to use.
 You can get to the program from the main IRS website. - Do not send your paper tax forms to Peace Corps.
 Send them directly to the IRS. - If you have questions and cannot find answers in the FAQ, email taxhelp@peacecorps.gov.
-You can also call toll-free at 1-800-424-8580, option 2, option 1, ext.
-1229 You can also call 202-692-1229 (long distance rates apply).
+You can also call toll-free at 1-855-851-1961, option 1, ext.
+1773..
+You can also call 202-692-1773 (long distance rates apply).